-Upon termination of employment, a regular employee shall be paid cash value of his or her accrued vacation leave at the time of termination.
+Upon termination of employment, a regular employee shall be paid cash value of their accrued vacation leave at the time of termination.

 16.5 Probationary Employees

 Employees on original probation shall be eligible to use their accrued vacation after six (6) month of service.